dCosminn/OBDSimCpp/README.md

 - **Mode 04** — clears stored and pending, turns MIL off; permanent codes are unaffected
 - **Mode 01 PID 01** — reports MIL on/off status and stored DTC count

 Press `3` to see the full list of 39 available fault codes for the Ford Fiesta 1.4, grouped by system (MAF, coolant, O2, catalyst, misfire, camshaft, throttle, EGR, EVAP, voltage, Ford-specific).
-Enter one or more numbers to activate them, or `r` for a random selection of 1–3 faults.
+Enter one or more numbers to activate them, or `0` for a random selection of 1–3 faults.

 ---